wenzhenJia/HMTISC/README.txt

 Datasets: BikeNYC and BikeDC are the datasets we used in the paper, it suffices to reproduce the results what we have reported in the paper.

-Download BikeNYC dataset provided by ./data/NYCdata/ Download BikeDC dataset provided by ./data/DCdata/
+Download BikeNYC dataset provided by ./data/NYCdata/ in https://drive.google.com/file/d/1OQXaE6g4EsuMdISiHroerUfpXqTWWKOk/view?usp=sharing
+Download BikeDC dataset provided by ./data/DCdata/ in https://drive.google.com/file/d/1OQXaE6g4EsuMdISiHroerUfpXqTWWKOk/view?usp=sharing

 Description: